aquanox/BlueprintMessageLogPlugin/README.md

 ## Examples

-Minimal "Hello World"
+Minimal "Hello World" can be as simple as this

 ![](Images/BMP-HelloWorld.png)

-Can build message out of tokens directly
+You can also build message out of tokens directly

 ![](Images/BMP-CreateMessage.png)

-A simple message with reference to actor in world
+A simple message with reference to actor in world to locate it in one click

 ![](Images/BMP-ActorToken.png)